thremulation-station/docs/docs/tool-usage/index.md

 The premise of red teaming is comparable to the old sports saying, "the best offense is a good defense."
 Red teaming helps defenders learn about new adversary techniques.

-To provide threat emulation, we have used Red Canary's open source project, [Atomic Red Team](https://atomicredteam.io) and MITRE's [CALDERA](https://github.com/mitre/caldera) project.
+To provide threat emulation, we are using Prelude Operator: https://www.prelude.org/

-### Atomic Red
+### Prelude Operator
-Atomic Red Team is a library of simple tests that every security team can execute to test their defenses.
+Preldue Operator has a library of simple tests that every security team can execute to test their defenses.
 Tests are focused, have few dependencies, and are defined in a structured format that can be used by automation frameworks.

-### Caldera
-CALDERA™ is a cyber security framework designed to easily run autonomous breach-and-simulation exercises.
-It can also be used to run manual red-team engagements or automated incident response.
+Additionally, Operator can take advantage of other libraries of TTP's such as Atomic Red Team.
+If you/your team is taking advantage of Pro TTP's you may sign in with your account for Prelude as well to get additional functionality.

 ## Threat Logging & Detection